-The Group elects not to recognise right-of-use assets and lease liabilities for short-term or low-value leases, such as leases of office and IT equipment.
+The Group elects not to recognise right-of-use assets and lease liabilities for short-term or low-value property leases.
 The Group continues to expense lease payments associated with these leases on a straight-line basis.

 A. Right-of-use assets